 - 1. Why does scarcity force people to make choices? - 2.
 How do the choices of producers and consumers lead to an economy? - 3.
 Which of the nine resource allocation strategies is best?
 Explain your thinking. - 4.
 Which resource allocation is used in a traditional economy, command economy, and market economy? - 5.
 Why do producers sometimes produce a low supply of their good? - 6.
 What are three things that affect demand? - 7.
-Deeper Thinking: What is the relationship between supply and demand?
+Putting It All Together: What is the relationship between supply and demand?

-Above: A smartphone that costs \$700 today may have almost no value within just a few years.
+Above: This Japanese youth has a phone that costs over \$700 when new.
+As with many technology devices, it may have almost no value in just a few years.